dhabersack/islovely.co/content/posts/01-on-lazy-journalism/index.md

 ---
-date: 2012-07-27
+title: On lazy journalism
 description: I reflect on the bogus “journalism” that has led to me undeservedly and repeatedly being quoted on the death of a former colleague.
-title: On lazy journalism
+published: 2012-07-27
 ---
 A few weeks ago Alan McCandlish, a Kiwi and former colleague of mine, died basejumping in Switzerland.
 Many friends paid tribute to him on social media, most of them via Facebook.
 I, on the other hand, took a slightly more “public” approach and sent out a tweet:

 <blockquote class="twitter-tweet">